Do you love Sonic ocean water? Make the tropical blue coconut ocean water drink at home with this easy 5-ingredient recipe.

 The best part is that we can enjoy the refreshing summer drink anytime we want, right at home.

 The tropical drink makes a refreshing tropical mocktail or fun non-alcoholic drink for kids.
+Looking for an adults-only version?
+Try this tasty ocean water cocktail recipe.

 You will need: